Maple Candied Black Pepper Bacon

-The absolute perfect manly man Super Bowl treat, standing thick cut strips of bacon are an easy to prepare perfectly satisfying combination of spicy, sweet, and salty.
+The absolute perfect manly man Super Bowl treat, standing thick cut strips of bacon are an easy to prepare, perfectly satisfying combination of spicy, sweet, and salty.
 Or perhaps instead of head knocking sporting events, try noshing on this piggy preparation paired with a fabulous bottle of Cabernet while watching a British crime drama in front of a roaring fire.
 Other than chocolate chip cookies, the smell of bacon cooking is one of the greatest scents known to the American kitchen.
-Your swine eating days will never be the same!
+Swine eating days will never be the same!

 1. Preheat the oven to 425 degrees F.